and Health ... benefits are

 possible hangover "cure" is "hair of the dog",

-since hangover is merely the winky-winky, socially-tolerant slang
+since hangover is merely the winky-winky-nudge-nudge, socially-tolerant slang

 Overindulgence is potentially the worst health problem of consuming wine or any alcoholic